 The bootstrap repository is located on GitHub.
 The master branch contains just an README file and the actual bootstrap projects are in various other branches, each covering some particular use case.
 For the first project you need the base branch, which contains only the essential files.
 Download the branch as an archive and extract it somewhere.
 Do it rather than cloning the full repository, as it's better to init your own repository from scratch with clean history.

-If you want to use SDL2 instead of GLUT, download the base-glut branch archive.
+If you want to use GLUT instead of SDL2, download the base-glut branch archive.
 The code will be slightly different from what is presented below, but the changes are only minor (two modified lines and one additional file) and the main principles are the same.